c0dr/LogoParser/readme.md

 It was created at the Data Münster Hackathon, which was supported by Intuit, in just a few hours so the code might need some cleanup :)

 It works for about 80-90% of the pages of the web.
 The others need some work, the code is there but JSom behaves a bit strange.
-In the hackathon it was supposed to be a python script, which does machine learning on all of the images on the page.
+For the demo we used a different script which goes a step further.
+Using machine learning we go through all images of the page to see which image is most likely the logo.

 ##Use
 `git clone https://github.com/c0dr/LogoParser.git`